Contact UsScenic Bridge Railings |

 that a highly scenic bridge railing has been approved for use in California.

-This site also reports on current and past efforts to oppose Caltrans projects that would obscure and otherwise harm scenic values.
 We hope to provide information and examples that will help citizens to preserve scenic values that are threatened by Caltrans projects.
 A final goal is to document the public process that led to Caltrans' approval of a highly scenic railing.
-I (Vince Taylor) took it upon myself to represent those who wanted a more aesthetic bridge and railing.
+I took it upon myself to represent those who wanted a more aesthetic bridge and railing.
 I participated in almost every forum in which the issues were debated and where permits were issued.
 This website provides a history of a victory for coastal preservation and for aesthetics over expediency and economy.
 It tells the story of how one individual prevailed over the largest, most powerful government agency in California.
 My hope is that the information presented here will:

 Vince Taylor See the author's other major public service endeavor,